python-attrs/attrs/docs/examples.rst

       ...
    ValueError: 'x' has to be smaller than 'y'!

-``attrs`` won't intercept your changes to those attributes but you can always call :func:`attr.validate` on any instance to verify, that it's still valid:
+``attrs`` won't intercept your changes to those attributes but you can always call :func:`attr.validate` on any instance to verify that it's still valid:

 .. doctest::